Bogotá: Religion

 Before the Spanish conquest, the beliefs of the inhabitants of Bogotá formed part of the Muisca religion.
 From the colonial period onwards, the city has been predominantly Roman Catholic.
 Proof of this religious tradition is the number of churches built in the historic city center.
 The city has been seat of the Roman Catholic Archdiocese of Bogotá since 22 March 1564.
 The seat of the Archbishop is the Primatial Cathedral of Bogotá; the archdiocese itself is located in new buildings in the north of the city.
-However a large group of the population nowadays declares itself non-practicing.

-The city has a mosque located in the area of Chapinero called the Estambul mosque, a mosque being built on the Calle 80 with Cra 30 called Abou Bakr Al-Siddiq Mosque and which is the first in the city to have the traditional Islamic architecture, and an Islamic Center called Al-Qurtubi.
+As of 2023, Bogotá had six mosques, including Abou Bakr Al-Siddiq Mosque on Calle 80 and Carrera 30, Estambul mosque in Chapinero, and Centro de Estudios Al-Qurtubi on Calle 60.

-The main Ashkenazi Jewish synagogue (there are a total of 4 synagogues in Bogotá) is located on 94th street (also called State of Israel Avenue).
+There are a total of four synagogues in Bogotá, the main Ashkenazi Jewish synagogue is located on 94th street.

 An Eastern Orthodox church and the San Pablo Anglican Cathedral, the mother church of the Episcopal Church in Colombia, are both located in Chapinero.
 The Bogotá Colombia Temple of the Church of Jesus Christ of Latter-day Saints is located in the Niza neighborhood.
 There are four Buddhist centers located in the north of the city.
 There is also a wide variety of Protestant churches in different parts of the city, including the Bogotá Baptist Chapel, the non-denominational Union Church, and the St. Matthaus Evangelical Lutheran Church which holds services in German as well as Spanish for the German-Colombian community.